 The Whole-of-Government Digital Transformation Roadmap was delivered in December 2016.

-The Digital Transformation Agency is currently delayed on the creation of sector wide roadmaps due to a change in product direction.
-The product went from an agency-wide roadmap to a sector wide roadmap, which will augment the work already completed on the whole-of-government roadmap.
-The first of these sector roadmaps is the Business Sector Roadmap being done in collaboration with DIIS and in line with the National Business Simplification Initiative.
+The Digital Transformation Agency developed sector wide roadmaps.
+The products, which went from an agency-wide roadmap to a sector wide roadmaps, augment the work already completed on the whole-of-government roadmap.
+The first of these sector roadmaps is the Business Sector Roadmap which was developed in collaboration with DIIS and in line with the National Business Simplification Initiative.
 A roadmap for initiatives that benefit individuals has also been developed.
 Both roadmaps will be published to www.dta.gov.au.

 Government: Department of the Prime Minister and Cabinet, Department of Human Services, Department of Health, Department of Industry, Innovation and Science, all other Commonwealth Departments.